Online Safety

 Acceptable Use Policies for Bishop Perrin Pupils

-All the children at Bishop Perrin School are taught about the appropriate use of technology and the internet for when they at school and home.
-This guidance is shared with them in our Acceptable Use Policies (AUP) for Key Stage 1 and for Key Stage 2 and they are all asked to sign the AUP to say that they will abide by them.
-Please click through on the links below to see our AUPs:
+All children at Bishop Perrin School are taught about the appropriate use of technology and the internet for when they at school and home.
+This guidance is shared with them in our Acceptable Use Policies (AUP) for Key Stage 1 and for Key Stage 2 and they are asked to sign the AUP to say that they will abide by the guidance.
+Please click the links below to see our AUPs

 Reception Class Acceptable Use Policy